Figrac0/Automate-Testing/readme.md

 - P99: 74 ms
 - Error rate: 37.40%

-Пояснение по error rate:
+Explanation of error rate:

-- В наборе запросов присутствуют негативные тесты, которые намеренно возвращают 4xx (div0, invalid radix, missing op)
+- The request set includes negative test cases that intentionally return 4xx responses (div0, invalid radix, missing op)
-- В Performance-режиме такие ответы учитываются как ошибки на графиках, поэтому общий Error rate высокий и является ожидаемым при смешанном наборе позитивных и негативных сценариев
+- In Performance mode, such responses are counted as errors in the charts, therefore the overall Error rate is high and expected when mixing positive and negative scenarios

-Вывод:
+Conclusion:

-- При параллельной нагрузке latency ожидаемо вырос (8 ms – 11 ms avg)
+- Under parallel load, latency increased slightly (8 ms → 11 ms avg)
-- Появился высокий error rate из-за намеренных негативных запросов (ожидаемое поведение)
+- High error rate is caused by intentional negative scenarios (expected behavior)
-- Сервис остаётся работоспособным под concurrency=10, критических 5xx не зафиксировано (при корректной интерпретации, что 4xx для negative-сценариев нормальны)
+- The service remains operational at concurrency=10, with no critical 5xx errors observed (when correctly interpreting 4xx responses for negative scenarios as valid outcomes)

-## 9. Артефакты в репозитории
+9. Artifacts in Repository

-Экспортирована коллекция Postman:
+The Postman collection was exported:

 - postman/lab5-calculator-api-tests.postman_collection.json

-Опционально экспортированы environments:
+Optionally exported environments:

 - postman/local.postman_environment.json
 - postman/dev.postman_environment.json